Class Locations

 public static double distanceToLine(Location p1, Location p2, Location p3)

-does not project onto the segment, usedistanceToSegment(Location, Location, Location)
+p3does not project onto the segment, usedistanceToSegment(Location, Location, Location)instead.- Parameters:

 - the shortest distance in km between the supplied point and line